sv222/AWS-Solutions-Architect-Associate-Exam-2024/README.md

 ## Amazon Elastic Container Service (ECS)

-Amazon ECS is a highly scalable, high-performance container orchestration service that supports Docker containers and Kubernetes.
+Amazon ECS is a highly scalable, high-performance container orchestration service that supports Docker containers.
 ECS enables you to easily deploy, manage, and scale containerized applications.
 ECS provides a variety of features to help you manage your containerized applications, including:

 - **Service discovery:** ECS automatically discovers and registers your containers, so you can easily access them from your application.
 - **Load balancing:** ECS automatically distributes traffic across your containers, so you can ensure that your application is highly available.